ridwanbejo/terraform-aws-iam-user-group/README.md

 ]
  ```

-## B. How to use this module ?

-Lorem ipsum sit dolor amet.

-## C. How to test this module on Localstack ?

-Lorem ipsum sit dolor amet.

-## D. How to report issue ?

-Lorem ipsum sit dolor amet.

-## E. How I ensure quality of this module ?
+## C. How I ensure quality of this module ?

 I am trying to follow these approaches for ensuring quality of the tf-module: